dog-tor/Scripting/README.md

 # Scripting
-This repository contains various scripts written in the Bash, PowerShell, and Python languages.
+This repository contains various scripts written in the Bash, PowerShell, and Python languages since 2020.